 LAW 12515/1996 CREATING THE MINISTRY OF THE INTERIOR

-This law provides for the creation of the Intelligence Direction under the authority of the Homeland Secretary (known as “Ministerio del Interior”) which, as one of the agencies included in SINAI, has the power to request to court orders for lawful interception of communications in order to preserve internal security in accordance with the procedures set out above.
+Law 12515/96 provides for the creation of the Intelligence Direction, under the authority of the Ministry of Homeland Secretary (known as “Ministerio del Interior”).
+As one of the agencies included under the SINAI, ), it has the power to request court orders for lawful interception of communications in order to preserve internal security in accordance with the procedures set out above.

 Disclosure of Communications Data

 CONATEL RESOLUTION 1350/02

 Article 1 of the CONATEL Resolution 1350/02 obliges communication service providers (“CSPs”) to retain the inbound and outbound call records of its subscribers for a maximum of six months.

 Under Articles 89 and 90 of the Telecommunications Law 642/95, information relating to the contents and existence of the communications covered by Article 1 of the CONATEL Resolution (see above) cannot be disclosed except by court order.
 However, in its ruling N° 674/10, the Supreme Court of Justice declared that disclosure of communications metadata could be ordered not only by the court, but also by order of the PPO.
 In practice, Supreme Court rulings are not necessarily binding on subsequent rulings or on the courts more generally.
 Nevertheless, more recent cases have maintained the distinction between communications content, which can be accessed only pursuant to a judicial order, and metadata, which can be requested by the PPO and the court.

 National Security and Emergency Powers

 Article 288 of the Constitution states that in cases of armed international conflict or grave internal unrest that put the rule of the constitution or the government agencies created under it in imminent danger, Congress or the President may declare a state of emergency.